• Skip to primary navigation

 If you're looking for a full size King Cake, check out my Mardi Gras Cinnamon Roll King Cake.
 Or if you'd like to try some fun variations of the King Cake, check out my Mardi Gras Cupcakes with Cinnamon Buttercream Frosting, Mardi Gras Lemon Bliss Bundt Cake, or Mini Mardi Gras Cinnamon Rolls.
 If you're looking for other recipes for your Mardi Gras celebrations, check out my Ultimate Mardi Gras Recipe Collection or 20 Tantalizing Mardi Gras Recipes.

 I hope you liked this recipe for Mini King Cakes as much as I do.
 If so, please consider rating it and leaving a comment.
-Also, if you’d like to receive notifications of new posts by email, ever your email address in the Subscribe box.
+Also, if you’d like to receive notifications of new posts by email, enter your email address in the Subscribe box.

 Thank you so much for visiting Pudge Factor.
 I hope you’ll come back!